jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/List _ View customers _GET_.md

 ## Jig (screen)

-- Use a list jig type to configure a list of customers.&#x20;
+- Use a list jig type to configure a list of customers.
-- Since the data is already synced to the local Sqlite data provider, the jigs datasource is configured with a query to provide the data for use in the list.&#x20;
+- Since the data is already synced to the local Sqlite data provider, the jigs datasource is configured with a query to provide the data for use in the list.
 - Add an `onPress` to link to the view-customer jig.
-- In the datasource query of the view-customer jig use `jsonProperties` to return the complex structure for address and phone.&#x20;
+- In the datasource query of the view-customer jig use `jsonProperties` to return the complex structure for address and phone.
 - configure a `queryParameter` using `inputs` to return the customer details by id.
 - Expressions are used to reference the exact data property required in each component.